adcondev/my-learning-notes/RED2000/NOTES.md

 - Identified the main testability barrier: handlers directly depend on `*service.Printer` which requires real connections.
 Introduced a `PrinterActions` interface to enable mock-based testing.
 - A PR will be opened tomorrow for the changes on `package executor` and `package builder`.

+- I keep working with the testing of `executor` and `builder` packages.
+I defined the mock for the `service` printer it uses.
+I merged the changes into the `adcondev/poster` repository.
+- I focused on standardizing the test suite across all executor handlers in the `adcondev/poster` repository.
+The goal was to ensure consistent, non-excessive testing coverage for each command handler (text, barcode, QR, image, table, raw, feed, cut, separator, pulse, beep).

 ---

 ## 🎯 **Current Focus Areas**